estatistics/opensource_tiktok_downloader/README.md

  -  Description length = 150-(length of Date+upload(username)+track+artist).

 ## Cleaning fields
 Some cleaning is done on the json fields before creating the new file name.
-The following string are removed entirely from json extracted fields.
-This can maximize the usefull information on the filename.
-Note that these strings are NOT deleted from the cleaned json file, the second one. they are only removed from before creation of the filename template:
+The following strings are removed entirely from json extracted fields.
+This can maximize the usefull information that can be stored on the filename.
+Note that these strings are NOT deleted from the cleaned 2nd json file.
+They are only removed before creation of the filename template:

 - fy_fyp
 - fypp